jclry1/An-Gairdin---MS1/progress-notes.md

 ### Underline active nav

+### Style social media icons to have header color on hover

 ### Different widths for contact form based on screen sizes
 90% is good for mobile butseems a bit too wide for desktop